nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 {::options parse_block_html="false" /}

 <br>
-The following wordclouds demonstrate the effectiveness of TF-IDF vectorization for text with frequently repeating words.
+The following word-clouds demonstrate the effectiveness of TF-IDF vectorization for text with frequently repeating words.
 In the first image, the size of the word is calculated from basic term frequency within the "employment or career inquiries" label.
 This represents normal count vectorization of text.

 ![Default Employment Wordcloud](/images/employment_def_wordcloud.png)